 Section 28.11A of FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
-However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 30 June 2023 is nil.
-The movement in the balance sheet liability is set out in the table below.
+However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 31 December 2022 is nil.
+The movement in the balance sheet liability over 2021 and over 2022 is set out in the table below.

-2023 £'000 2022 £'000
+£'000 2023 £'000

-Balance sheet liability at 1 July 2 4
+Balance sheet liability at 1 July - 2

-Deficit contribution paid - (2)
+Deficit contribution paid - -

-Interest cost (1) -
+Interest cost - (1)

-Remaining change to the balance sheet liability (1) -
+Remaining change to the balance sheet liability - (1)

-Balance sheet liability at 30 June - 2
+Balance sheet liability at 30 June - -

-Comprises change in agreed deficit recovery plan and change in discount rate between year ends.
+\ Comprises change in agreed deficit recovery plan and change in discount rate between year ends.